Table of Contents

 The broad general examination requires:

-- Examination of the nails, skin and mucous membranes may suggest anaemia
+- Examination of the nails, skin and mucous membranes may suggest anemia

 - Examination of the lymph nodes may suggest leukemia or lymphoma